mongodb/mongo-python-driver/doc/installation.rst

 Dependencies for installing C Extensions on Unix
 ------------------------------------------------

-10gen does not provide statically linked binary packages for Unix flavors other than OSX.
+MongoDB, Inc. does not provide statically linked binary packages for Unix flavors other than OSX.
 To build the optional C extensions you must have the GNU C compiler (gcc) installed.
 Depending on your flavor of Unix (or Linux distribution) you may also need a python development package that provides the necessary header files for your version of Python.
 The package name may vary from distro to distro.